veeps/molecular_classification/README.md

 Using the VGG16 model helped adjust for the overfit compared to my custom built CNN models.

 __[RNN Model](./code/003_rnn.ipynb)__:
 Using SMILES data of my chemical structures, I ran a RNN model.
-I used the Keras built in Tokenizer by to preprocess my text by character count .
+I used the Keras built in Tokenizer by to preprocess my text by character count.

 The validation accuracy score for my RNN model was 0.66.